 You know that peanut butter is very high in fat, so I don’t have to point it out.
 Yes, it contains more unsaturated fat than saturated fat and on top of that also 30% protein and yet, to prevent weight gain you should watch your overall fat consumption.

-So, if weight loss is an issue for you, I recommend to not eating more than 1 peanut butter protein ball per day.
+So, if weight loss is an issue for you, I recommend to not eating more than 1 peanut butter protein ball per day, no matter which recipe you choose.

 Click here to check out my top 11 high fiber snacks.